deeanalyst/drosera_poc/README.md

 private = true
 whitelist = []

-🧪 Status
+## 🧪 Status

 ✅ Contracts deployed
 ✅ Forge-compatible
 🔶 Not yet tested in a live trap trigger scenario
-🔧 Some tuning may be needed (e.g. thresholds, response logic)
+🔧 Tuning may still be needed (e.g., thresholds, response logic)

+---

-🧭 Lessons Learned
+## 🧭 Lessons Learned

 This project helped me:

-➤ Understand how Drosera's trap–response system works.
+- Understand how Drosera’s trap–response system works.

-➤ Use forge, solc, and command-line tooling confidently.
+- Use Forge, Solc, and command-line tooling more confidently.

-➤ Work with price feeds, ERC-20 balances, and Solidity struct encoding.
+- Work with price feeds, ERC-20 balances, and Solidity struct encoding.

-➤ Appreciate how onchain coordination systems can be composed securely.
+- Appreciate how onchain coordination systems can be composed securely.

+---

-💡 Future Ideas
+## 💡 Future Ideas

-➤ Allow participants to mint SBTs after a trap is triggered.
+- Allow participants to mint SBTs (non-transferable NFTs) after trap triggers.

-➤ Whitelist responders dynamically using drosera opt-in.
+- Whitelist responders dynamically using Drosera opt-in.

-➤ Store more granular metadata on-chain.
+- Store more granular metadata permanently onchain.

+---

-🧵 Special Note
+## 🧵 Special Note

-This project is part of my journey to earn the Sergeant or Captain roles on Drosera.
-It's not just about smart contracts, but the spirit of learning and contribution.
+This project is part of my journey to earn the **Sergeant** or **Captain** roles on [Drosera](https://x.com/DroseraNetwork).
+It’s more than just deploying smart contracts—it's about growth, learning, and meaningful contribution.

-Follow me [@dee__analyst](https://x.com/dee__analyst) for updates and reflections or more info about the [@DroseraNetwork](https://x.com/DroseraNetwork).
+Follow my journey [@dee__analyst](https://x.com/dee__analyst) for updates and reflections or more info about the [@DroseraNetwork](https://x.com/DroseraNetwork).